siddhiparsekar/LeetCode/README.md

 # LeetCode
-This Repository contains collection of LeetCode questions to ace the coding interview!
+This repository contains collection of LeetCode questions I have solved to ace the coding interview!